 25G SFP28 transceivers: Quo Vadis?

-Nielsen’s Law of Internet Bandwidth states that user’s bandwidth grows by 50% per year, and this law has held true for a period of 37-years, all the way back since 1983.
+Nielsen’s Law of Internet Bandwidth states that users’ bandwidth grows by 50% per year, and this law has held true for a period of 37 years, all the way back to 1983.

 Figure 1.
 Internet connectivity (bits per second)

-If we look at 25G SFP28 it looks like a small piece in this big puzzle, but it is an important piece as technologies are developing gradually and all things are interconnected.
-For applications to have a fertile soil there should be an infrastructure in place.
-As traffic is growing this gives great pressure to Network Architects who need to design their networks in the most optimal way, so that the choices made today look wise and solid as well as tomorrow.
+If we look at 25G SFP28, it looks like a small piece in this big puzzle, but it is an important piece as technologies are developing gradually, and all things are interconnected.
+For applications to have a fertile soil, there should be an infrastructure in place.
+As traffic is growing, this gives great pressure to Network Architects who need to design their networks optimally, so that the choices made today look wise and solid as well as tomorrow.

 25G SFP28 is an important milestone in the path to 100G-200G-400G Ethernet and towards 5G Mobile Networks.
-Let’s take a closer look on how 25G SFP28 will transform 3 most typical networking scenarios: Ethernet, Mobile Networks and Datacenter SAN (Storage Area Networks).
+Let’s take a closer look at how 25G SFP28 will transform the 3 most typical networking scenarios: Ethernet, Mobile Networks, and Datacenter SAN (Storage Area Networks).

 The 10G-25G-100G Path in Ethernet Networks